-What is Data Quality?
+What Is Data Quality?

-Consequences of Poor Data Quality
+Data Quality Dimensions

 Accuracy — Is the data correct?

 Customer communication depends on having accurate contact information — in this case, email or mailing addresses.
-If the data is not accurate, the promotion can not be delivered to the intended customers and the airline will not be able to maximize capacity on flights.
+If the data is not accurate, the promotion cannot be delivered to the intended customers — and the airline will not meet its goals for the promotion.

 Timeliness — How recent is the data?

 A hospital imaging department is scheduling patients for MRIs.
 The hospital only has one MRI machine, and it’s always in high demand.

 When physicians order MRIs for their patients, requests go to the scheduling department.
 The scheduling department must work from data that is as up-to-date as possible to know about canceled plans or appointment conflicts.
 Otherwise, they won’t be able to optimize the use of a scarce resource for the best patient care.